Next page

 Mission, Texas

 Maria Ester Salinas has lived in Mission, Texas for much of her life and considers herself a Tejana.
 Inspired by her parents to pursue her education, Salinas became an art teacher and has been involved with the Texas Citrus Fiesta.
-She went to Texas Women’s University, where she was a track and volleyball captain.
-Nevertheless, she recounts facing racism throughout her education.
-Salinas grew passionate about environmental justice and individual wellness in relation to environmental toxins after several family and friends were diagnosed with cancer.
-She is involved with her church as well and uses her spirituality as an opportunity to educate the community about health.
+She attended Texas A&I University (now Texas A&M-Kingsville) and Texas Woman's University, where she distinguished herself in athletics, playing volleyball and running track.
+Salinas became a passionate environmental justice advocate after learning of the decades-long history of contamination of their neighborhood by a pesticide chemical plant, leading to increased incidences of diseases and illness that affected her, her family, and her neighbors.
+She has also been involved with her church as well, using her spirituality as an opportunity to educate the community about health.

 Interviewed by Cristina Salinas on March 3, 2023 in Mission, Texas